pratyushvshah/Stock-Analyzer/README.md

 ## Requirements

-Go to requirements.txt to install all the modules required to run `main.py`.
+Go to `requirements.txt` to install all the modules required to run `main.py`.

-For example, run this in your terminal -
+For example, run this in your terminal and replace `yfinance` with each item in `requirements.txt` -

 ```bash
 pip install yfinance